Skip to main content

 }

-• Declarative Hook of type edit-yaml: Jinja expressions can be used on path and any value, as per the example below:
+• Declarative Hook of type edit-yaml: Jinja expressions can be used on path and any value:

 - type: edit-yaml